microsoft/Azure-Kinect-Sensor-SDK/docs/usage.md

 * k4a-tools (Tools package)

 Please note that "\<major\>" and "\<minor\>" refer to the major and minor portion of the version of the SDK you would like to target.
-For example, at the writing of these instructions the following packages are available
+For example, at the writing of these instructions the following packages are available.

 * libk4a1.3
 * libk4a1.3-dev